TechnicJelle/CMGT_GraduationReport/report.typ

 GPUs are just one type of Acceleration Device.
 However, for the purposes of this report, I will consider only the GPU aspects of Vulkan.

 *DirectX* is for Windows and Xbox.
 In fact, the Xbox _only_ supports DirectX.
-Luckily Windows itself does support more.\
+Windows itself does support more than just their own DirectX API, though.\
 It is technically possible to run DirectX on Linux, through compatibility layers, like DXVK and vkd3d.
 #footnote[For example, Valve makes use of them in their Proton software, which allows Windows games to run on Linux.]
 However, it should be noted that these compatibility layers are not officially supported or endorsed by Microsoft, the developers of DirectX.

 *Metal* is for Apple devices, which also don't (natively) support anything else.
-#footnote[Technically, macOS does also support OpenGL, but only an old version.
-And the latest _normal_ OpenGL version is already old!]\
+#footnote[Technically, macOS does also support OpenGL, but only an old version (4.1 from 2011 @macos-opengl).
+And the latest _normal_ OpenGL version is already old!
+(4.6 from 2017 @opengl46-release)]\
 However, there is a very popular translation layer for running Vulkan on Apple devices, called MoltenVK.
 MoltenVK is not officially supported by Apple, but it is part of the Khronos Vulkan Portability Initiative. @moltenvk-2017